City of Bradford: History

 In response to the Ouseley Report, approximately £3 million was provided by the Home Office and the Neighbourhood Renewal Fund to regenerate the city.
-A further £2 billion was invested in regenerating the city centre, building a banqueting hall, new housing and leisure facilities.
+A further £2 billion was invested in regenerating the city centre, building a banqueting hall, new housing, and leisure facilities.

 In December 2001, Saltaire was designated a World Heritage Site by UNESCO.
 This means that the government has a duty to protect the site.
-The buildings belonging to the model village are individually listed, with the highest level of protection given to the Congregational church (since 1972 known as the United Reformed Church) which is listed grade I. The village which includes Salts Mill (pictured right) has survived remarkably complete with Roberts Park on the north side of the river recently restored by Bradford Council.
+The buildings belonging to the model village are individually listed, with the highest level of protection given to the Congregational church (since 1972 known as the United Reformed Church) which is listed as Grade I. The village which includes Salts Mill (pictured right) has survived remarkably complete with Roberts Park on the north side of the river recently restored by Bradford Council.

 In October 2007, Bradford was voted the greenest city in the United Kingdom.
 In the Sustainable Cities Index, compiled by Forum for the Future, the city was revealed to have the lowest environmental impact of any British city.
 In spite of its undeniably large role in the Industrial Revolution, Bradford's rivers were not polluted beyond redemption, and the streams surrounding the city are now a haven of wildlife.
 The City of Bradford has areas of green space, and recycling schemes.

 Bradford became the world's first UNESCO City of Film in 2009.
 The designation recognises Bradford's aim to use this history and the local popularity and accessibility of film as a major tool for regeneration, cultural development and social inclusion.

-The cinema connections in the city (which is also the home of the National Science and Media Museum) are both historical and contemporary, with ongoing efforts to preserve, promote and enrich the city's heritage of film.
+The cinema connections in the city (which is also the home of the National Science and Media Museum) are both historical and contemporary, with ongoing efforts to preserve, promote, and enrich the city's heritage of film.
 Bradford has been a film location since the beginning of cinema, with its indigenous film industry being traced back to the years around the First World War.
 By then the residents of Bradford had already witnessed important contributions to cinema development, such as the invention of the Cieroscope in Manningham in 1896.

 In April 2021, Little Germany was one of the areas where scenes for the second series of All Creatures Great and Small were being filmed.
 Some child and adult actors from the theatre school Articulate were to appear in some episodes.